sreejithr/sreejithr.github.io/_posts/2016-03-21-react-native-android-integration.md

 ### Get & Include the JS Bundle

 To get the JS bundle (named `index.android.bundle` for this project.
-See `YourActivity` code), start your packaging server (if not already running) using `npm start` and do a curl,
+See `YourActivity` code), run the following command:

 ```
-curl http://localhost:8081/index.android.bundle?platform=android&dev=false&hot=false&minify=true -o index.android.bundle
+react-native bundle --assets-dest ./android/app/src/main/res/ --entry-file ./index.android.js --bundle-output ./android/app/src/main/assets/index.android.bundle --platform android --dev false
 ```

+Do this in the base directory of your project so that `./android` is accessible.
 This is a production grade file; with hot code replacement and developer mode disabled.
-Put this file in your `android/app/src/main/assets/`.

-There's ways to get this bundle using the `react-native bundle` command.
-But, it's painfully slow in my machine.
-So, I tend to curl out the bundle.

 ### Done!